imyourmanzi/mattmanzi.com/src/routes/projects/data/tictacsweeper_deepdive.md

         5,3,5
 ```

-He claimed that reverse-engineering his code would still be faster than trying to write the whole thing from scratch, but definitely didn’t make it easy on us.
-These two arrays haunted me for weeks as I tried to reason about how the rest of the program would use them.
+He claimed that starting over from scratch would actually take less time than reverse engineering his code, but my ambition had other plans.
+These two arrays haunted me for days as I tried to reason about how the rest of the program would use them.
 Eventually, I discovered the following:

 - `b` is the total number of turns remaining in the game,
 - `c` is `2 x <number of possible winning lines in tic tac toe for the corresponding spot> - 1`, and
 - `a` is used after every move to “check win conditions.”

 What does all this mean?
 The win-checking subroutine takes advantage of the values of ASCII of a players’ marks (`X` or `O`) and the _relatively_ limited scope of win conditions in tic tac toe. `a` is a kind of (hard-coded) map for all the potential three-in-a-row options based on where the most recent play was made.
-As it’s laid out visually, the row indicates where the piece was played and the columns are all the other spots to check that could lead to a win.
-Here’s a visually example of how the algorithm does this.
-This shows the progression of program’s processing of the game board over time, from left to right.
+As it’s laid out visually in the code, the row indicates where the piece was played and the columns are all the other spots to check that could lead to a win.
+Following is a visual example of how the algorithm does this.
+It shows the progression of program’s processing of the game board over time, from left to right.

 <div class="multiColumn" style="flex-wrap: nowrap; overflow-x: scroll;">
 <div>